tldr-pages/tldr/pages/linux/dir.md

 > Dir is equivalent to ls -C -b; that is, by default files are listed in columns, sorted vertically, and special characters are represented by backslash escape sequences.
 > More information: <https://manned.org/dir>.

-- Displays all the hidden files along with two files denoted by "." and "..":
+- List all files, including hidden files:

-`dir -a`
+`dir -all`

-- Displays author of all the files. -l is required to display the contents in the form of a list:
+- List files including the author (`-l` is required):

 `dir -l --author`

-- Ignore files describe by shell PATTERN while list the contents of a directory:
+- List files excluding those that match a specified pattern:

-`dir --hide=PATTERN`
+`dir --hide={{pattern}}`

-- List subdirectories recursively.:
+- List subdirectories recursively:

-`dir -R`
+`dir --recursive`

-- Display the help options and exit:
+- Display help:

 `dir --help`